propavingk/SlotDrift/README.md

 is present, so it is not missing.
 Its parent, 320400014, is also present.
 The parent is below the previous slot by more than one, so the analyzer looks at the slots in between, 320400015 and 320400016.
-Both are present as explicit
+Both are present as explicit skipped records, so this is the normal post-skip bridge and no anomaly is recorded.
+If only one of them had been skipped, the other would be an unexplained gap and the block would be flagged.

+**Step 3, forks and leaders.** The record is produced and its identity is on the canonical walk, so it is not orphaned and it has no duplicate.
+Its leader gets one more `scheduled` and one more `produced` in the per-leader summary;
+a skipped record at that leader would add to `skipped` instead.

+**Step 4, report.** The record itself never appears in the report, because nothing about it is a finding.
+Records appear only through the counts they contribute.
+That is the design: the report is a list of problems and summaries, not a dump of the input.

+---